el2718/sudoku/README.md

 the solutions of pulzzles 2-5 are unique; pulzzle 6 has multiple solutions; pulzzle 7 have no solution, the duration of solving could be a few minutes

-For exmaple, use human's way to solve pulzzle3.txt, and also return the duration of solving
+For exmaple, use human's way to solve pulzzle 3, and return the duration of solving

 ```bash
 time ./sudoku.x 1 pulzzle3.txt
 ```